rubyforgood/casa/doc/CONTRIBUTING.md

 Here are the basic steps to submit a pull request.

 1. Claim an issue on [our issue tracker][issues] by commenting on the issue saying you are working on it.
 If the issue doesn't exist yet, open it.
+Please only claim one at a time.

 1. Fork the [repo] and clone your forked repo locally on your machine.